 We inquired of the personnel responsible for reporting Metro Transit's NTD data whether other public transit agencies operate service over the same fixed guideway or high intensity busway segments as Metro Transit.
 We were informed that the Metropolitan Council, University of Minnesota Transit, the City of Plymouth, SouthWest Transit, and the Minnesota Valley Transit Authority operate service over some of the same fixed guideways and high intensity busway segments.
-Metro Transit will claim all, except those the Metropolitan Council, University of Minnesota Transit, the City of Plymouth, SouthWest Transit, and the Minnesota Valley Transit Authority operate over exclusively, or as otherwise directed by the NTD, on its Federal Funding Allocation Statistics forms (Policy Manual, Federal Funding Allocation Test s).
+Metro Transit will claim all, except those the Metropolitan Council, University of Minnesota Transit, the City of Plymouth, SouthWest Transit, and the Minnesota Council, University of Minnesota Transit, the City of Plymouth, SouthWest Transit, and the Minnesota Valley Transit of Minnesota Transit, the City of Plymouth, SouthWest Transit, and the Minnesota Valley Transit Authority operate over exclusively, or as otherwise directed by the NTD, on its Federal Funding Allocation Statistics forms (Policy Manual, Federal Funding Allocation Test s).

 21. Review the fixed guideway and high intensity busway segments form.
-Discuss the agency revenue service start date for any segments added in the 2020 report year with the persons reporting NTD data.
+Discuss the agency revenue service start date for any segments added in the 2021 report year with the persons reporting NTD data.
 This is the commencement date of revenue service for each fixed guideway and high intensity busway segment.
 Determine that the date reported is the date that the agency began revenue service.
 This may be later than the original date of revenue service if the transit agency is not the original operator.
-If a segment was added for the 2020 report year, the agency revenue service date must occur within the transit agency's 2020 fiscal year.
+If a segment was added for the 2021 report year, the agency revenue service date must occur within the transit agency's 2021 fiscal year.
 Segments are grouped by like characteristics.
-Note that for apportionment purposes, under the State of Good Repair (§5337) and Bus and Bus Facilities (§5339) programs, the 7-year age requirement for fixed guideway and high intensity busway segments is based on the report year when the segment is first reported by any NTD transit agency.
+Note that for apportionment purposes, under the State of Good Repair (§5337) and Bus and Bus Facilities (§5339) programs, the seven-year age requirement for fixed guideway and high intensity busway segments is based on the report year when the segment is first reported by any NTD transit agency.
 This pertains to segments reported for the first time in the current report year.
-Even if a transit agency can document an agency revenue service start date prior to the current NTD report year, FTA will only consider segments continuously reported to the NTD.
+Even if a transit agency can document an agency revenue service start date prior to the current NTD report year, the FTA will only consider segments continuously reported to the NTD.